 - To change smoke detector batteries and light bulbs, including those located in appliances.

 - To keep all bathroom and sink drains clear of clogs.
-This includes the garbage disposal.
-CLICK HERE for instructions on how to reset and clear your garbage disposal.
+This includes jammed garbage disposals.

 - To provide pest control to the property, unless you have reported an issue within the first 3 days.

 - To check all breakers and GFI outlet switches to ensure they are not tripped.
-CLICK HERE for instructions on how to reset your GFCI outlets and your breakers.
-It is important that you check all GFI outlets, not just those in the room where you may be having an issue.
+It is important that you check and/or reset all GFI outlets, not just those in the room where you may be having an issue.

 IMPORTANT: Check the list of common issues and solutions below before submitting your request: